 Faster Development Cycles

-Build and test automation enables developers to release updates faster by eliminating the long wait for feedback from the QA team and maintenance team.
+Companies see up to 50% faster deployment cycles.
+They can release updates faster by eliminating the long wait for feedback from QAs and the maintenance team.

 Improved Code Quality

-Developers can identify issues early in the cycle.
-They can address them immediately, ensuring high software reliability and quality.
+Developers can address code problems immediately, ensuring high software reliability and quality.

 Increased Collaboration

-The use of CI greatly contributes to a collaborative environment on the project and shared responsibility for project outcomes.
+Continuous Integration in the DevOps cycle greatly contributes to a collaborative environment on the project and consistent outcomes.

 Faster Time to Market